-Josh shared that the third annual National Apprenticeship Week will occur November 13-19.
-The Bureau wants to capitalize on this opportunity.
-The first day will include the kick-off of the Apprenticeship LEADERS initiative.
-Tuesday will include the quarterly meeting of the WI Apprenticeship Advisory Council at the Cement Mason's training center in Madison; a career fair will be held simultaneously upstairs.
-Wednesday will feature open houses by construction training centers across the state.
-Thursday will feature a tour of the Milwaukee Buck's new arena and a meet-and-greet with apprentices working on the project.
-Last, Friday will feature an event at the Milwaukee Job Corps center.
+Josh informed the committee that the third annual National Apprenticeship Week will be November 13-19.
+The Bureau encourages all stakeholders to consider hosting an open house or similar event for their local partners and audiences.
+Monday will feature the kick-off of the LEADERS campaign, with an official luncheon at the Governor's Mansion.
+Tuesday will feature a meeting of the WI Apprenticeship Advisory Council at the cement mason's training center; a career fair will be held concurrently upstairs.
+Wednesday, November 15, will emphasize construction training centers across the state.
+Thursday will feature a luncheon at the Bradley Center for apprentices working on the construction of the new Bucks arena.
+Friday will feature an event at Milwaukee Job Corp.
+Many, many more local events will be held.